 Last, but definitely not least, creating a healthy lifestyle is key to balancing your hormones and optimizing your metabolism.
 This entails doing things like managing stress levels, getting enough sleep and taking care of your body on a daily basis.

 Just as you are unique, so is your metabolism and how efficiently it runs.
 While there are a lot of factors that will affect your metabolism, there are also lots of positive steps you can take to ensure that it runs quickly for optimal health and wellness.

-As a nutrition coach who specializes in working with women over 35, I teach them a step-by-step process so that they can optimize their metabolism & balance their hormones and sustainably lose weight.
-If you would like more information about my unique Balance to Thrive System for women, please don't hesitate to visit the programs page.
+As a nutrition coach who specializes in working with women over 35, I teach them a step-by-step process so that they can build a healthy, strong metabolism and get lean and strong.